siamok/pictionary/README.md

 # README
 ## About:
 App is based on a project from a John Elder's book 'Ruby on Rails'.
-It is set to practice, learn and expand my knowledge about Ruby on Rails.
+It is set to practice, learn and expand my knowledge on Ruby on Rails.

-Pins contain description and image which is stored in local database.
+Pins contain author's name, description and attachment [image] which is stored in a local database.
-Pins can be rated by logged in users.
-Average rating is displayed as well as rating posted by logged in user.
+Pins can be rated by logged users.
+Average rating is displayed, as well as rating posted by logged user (if rated).

 User can rate, add (new), edit (owned), browse (all) and delete (owned) pins.